tlhutch/test-playbooks/docs/test_plans/features/36_workflow_pause_approve.md

 ### Activity Stream Scenarios

-- [ ] Given that a workflow approval node has been DENIED, confirm that the:
+- [ ] Given that a workflow approval node has been APPROVE, confirm that the:
     - [ ] approver is identified
     - [x] workflow job that it ran is is identified
-    - [ ] reason for approval is shown (Check on this)
     - [x] Confirm this is visible to anyone with read access to WF approval
 - [ ] Given that a workflow approval node has been DENIED, confirm that the:
     - [ ] approver is identified
     - [x] workflow job that it ran is is identified
-    - [ ] reason for approval is shown (Check on this)
+    - [ ] ????
+Reason for denial
     - [x] Confirm this is visible to anyone with read access to WF approval
-- NOTE: Ask @notting if we want an activity stream entry for timeout, currently not implemented
+- [ ] Given that a workflow approval node TIMED OUT, confirm that the:
+    - [ ] Timed Out is changed from False to True
+    - [ ] ????
+Reason for failure

 ### RBAC